CarloLucibello/GraphNeuralNetworks.jl/docs/src/gnngraph.md

 ## Edge weights

 It is common to denote scalar edge features as edge weights.
-The `GNNGraph` has specific support for edge weights: they can be stored as part of internal representions of the graph (COO or adjacency matrix).
+The `GNNGraph` has specific support for edge weights: they can be stored as part of internal representations of the graph (COO or adjacency matrix).
 Some graph convolutional layers, most notably the [`GCNConv`](@ref), can use the edge weights to perform weighted sums over the nodes' neighborhoods.

 ```julia
 julia> source = [1, 1, 2, 2, 3, 3];